A New Research Platform For Electronic Journal Data In Europe

 In July 2018, Örebro University Hospital became the first Swedish hospital to be linked to the InSite platform.

 To be used for patient recruitment

 The goal is also in the long run that the InSite platform can be used to recruit patients for ethically approved research studies.
 Efficiency is also increasing.
-What takes the industry an average of three months to investigate and validate if there are patients for a study can now be done in less three days including real-time feedback on the study protocol.
+What will take the industry an average of three months to investigate and validate if there are patients for a study, can now be done in less three days including real-time feedback on the study protocol.